zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/getting-started-with-finetuning.md

 A use case which is simply to function as a customer-support chatbot is really hard to measure.
 Which aspects of this task should we track and which should we classify as some kind of failure scenario?
 In the case of structured data extraction, we can do much more fine-grained measurement of exactly which parts of the data extraction are difficult for the LLM and how they improve (or degrade) when we change certain parameters, and so on.

 For structured data extraction, you might measure:

 - Accuracy of extracted fields against a test dataset
 - Precision and recall for specific field types
 - Processing time per document
 - Error rates on edge cases

+These are all covered in more detail in the [evaluation section](./evaluation-for-finetuning.md).

 ## Next steps